11 min read Jan 31, 2024

 It is a good idea to regularly review and update your insurance coverage.
 You should ensure that it is adequate to protect your home and belongings.

-What is Excluded From Hazard Insurance Coverage?
+What Is Excluded From Hazard Insurance Coverage?

 The insurance policy with the broadest coverage may also have some exclusions.
 The insurance provider will list the excluded perils in the policy document.
 Some examples of hazard or home insurance exclusions are as follows: